Stowe Gardens: Parkland

 Stowe School had given the National Trust a protective covenant over the gardens in 1967, but the first part they actually acquired was the 28 acre of the Oxford Avenue in 1985, purchased from the great-great-grandson of the 3rd Duke, Robert Richard Grenville Close-Smith, a local landowner.
-The National Trust has pursued a policy of acquiring more of the original estate, only a fraction of which was owned by the school, in 1989 the school donated 560 acre including the gardens.
-In 1992 some 58 acre of Stowe Castle Farm to the east of the gardens was purchased, and in 1994 part of New Inn Farm to the south of the gardens was bought.
-Then 320 acre of Home Farm to the north and most of the 360 acre fallow deer-park to the south-west of the gardens were acquired in 1995, this was restored in 2003 there are now around 500 deer in the park.
+The National Trust has pursued a policy of acquiring more of the original estate, only a fraction of which was owned by the school.
+In 1989, the school donated 560 acre including the gardens.
+Three years later, some 58 acre of Stowe Castle Farm to the east of the gardens was purchased.
+In 1994, part of New Inn Farm to the south of the gardens was bought.
+Then 320 acre of Home Farm to the north and most of the 360 acre fallow deer-park to the south-west of the gardens were acquired in 1995.
+This was restored in 2003 and there are now around 500 deer in the park.

-In 2005 a further 9.5 acre of New Inn Farm including the Inn itself were acquired.
+In 2005, a further 9.5 acre of New Inn Farm including the Inn itself were acquired.
 The trust now owns 750 acre of the original park.
-In the mid-1990s the National Trust replanted the double avenue of trees that surrounded the ha-ha to the south and south-west including the two bastions that project into the park on which sit the temples of Friendship at the south-east corner and Venus at the south-west corner, connecting with Oxford Avenue by the Boycott Pavilions, the Oxford Avenue then continues to the north-east following the ha-ha and ends level with the Fane of Pastoral Poetry at the north-east corner of the gardens.
+In the mid-1990s, the National Trust replanted the double avenue of trees that surrounded the ha-ha to the south and south-west including the two bastions that project into the park on which sit the temples of Friendship at the south-east corner and Venus at the south-west corner, connecting with Oxford Avenue by the Boycott Pavilions, the Oxford Avenue then continues to the north-east following the ha-ha and ends level with the Fane of Pastoral Poetry at the north-east corner of the gardens.